seanlinmt/ha-gaspy/README.md

-# hacs_gaspy
-Gaspy integration for Home Assistant
+Unoffiical Gaspy NZ integration for Home Assistant

+You will need to use the mobile app to set a new password if did not manually set one when you registered.

+No OAuth support yet.